-This document accompanies the final release of the Integrated CIRP environment that constitutes an innovative modular and software platform that assesses potential impacts due to climate hazards through a multitude of extension plugins.
+This document accompanies the first release of the Integrated CIRP environment that constitutes an innovative modular and expandable software platform that will assess potential impacts due to climate hazards.
 CIRP offers as an end-to-end collaborative modelling environment where new analyses can be added anywhere along the analysis workflow and where multiple scientific disciplines can work together to understand interdependencies, validate results, and present findings in a unified manner providing an efficient solution that integrates existing modelling tools and data into a holistic resilience model in a standardised fashion.